Introduction to C++ Programming

 }

-Variables: Variables are designated (named) storage spaces in a computer’s memory that can hold values which may change during the program’s execution.They are fundamental to programming because they allow you to:
+Variables: Variables are designated (named) storage spaces in a computer’s memory that can hold values which may change during the program’s execution.They are fundamental to programming, because they allow us to do the following tasks:

 - Store information (like numbers, text, etc.)